EST-Karol/DS-Test/README.md

 ### Why

+Expanding catalogue of online tools, websites and services combined with rapid growth of our digital efforts comes a need to coordinate and streamline our design work.

 *
-* Library of reusable components and design resources will help our teams to focus on solving more-complex design problems like user workflows or information usability (rather tweaks of the visual appearance).
+* Library of reusable components and design resources will help our teams to focus on solving more-complex design problems like user workflows or information usability (rather thanvisual appearance tweaks).
 * UI components will give our software immediate and mature visual layer
 * help people to showcase their
 * To enable rapid reuse to